- Product Portfolio

 - Stay Connected

-Register to get the latest updates on the African swine fever.
+Watch on-demand now to get the latest updates on the African swine fever.

 Over the last year, African swine fever (ASF) has devastated swine herds across China, southeast Asia and parts of Europe.
 Forecasts suggest the losses attributed to ASF will reshape global protein markets for years to come.
 With no cure or vaccine available, the world’s swine industry is looking to new research and biosecurity best practices to control and prevent the spread of the disease.
 This webinar will examine ASF’s economic impact on global protein and grain production as well as highlight the latest in ASF research.